Summary

 1.1 Definition and presentation

-The seeds market in France is a study of the economic activity related to the primary inputs used in the agricultural sector to sow crops.
+The seeds market in France is a study of the economic activity related to the primary inputs of the agricultural sector, whose function is to sow crops.

 Agricultural seeds and grains are consumable agri-supply products.
 There are several product categories in this market: